NarenCandy/votedost/README.md

 3. **Language First:** India has 22 official languages.
 Supporting 7 major ones with both auto-detection and manual selection makes VoteDost genuinely useful for a diverse population.

 4. **Premium but Lightweight:** Deep space theme, WebGL particles, GSAP animations — all achieved with pure HTML/CSS/JS and CDN libraries.
 No React, no bundlers, no bloat.

+5. **Enterprise-grade Observability:** Google Cloud Logging integration ensures every request is tracked with unique IDs and latency metrics — production-ready from day one.

 ## ⚙️ How the Solution Works